h-sharda/TicTacToe/README.md

   - All human players, or any combination of your choice!

 - **Interactive Menu Screens**
-  Customize the game settings, including:
+  - Customize the game settings, including:
     - Number of players
     - Board size
     - Player symbols
-  - Player types (human or bot)
+    - Player types (human and 5 bots with increasing difficulty)
-    **Tooltips** and **Help Dialogues** are available for guidance on each option.
+  - **Tooltips** and **Help Dialogues** are available for guidance on each option.

 - **Undo & Reset Options**
   Made a mistake?
 Use the **Undo** button to take back moves, even in bot-human mixed games.
 You can also start fresh anytime with the **Reset** button.